omarali0703/blockml_fuzzysegmentation/README.md

-# mlflow example project structure
+# MLFlow Example Project Structure
 1. each folder defines a particular block the interface will run through
     2. each block can contain sub-blocks, modules etc that will run in the order of your choosing -> Defined in the **__init__** file of the respective block.